Lower Bounds on Syntactic Logic Expressions for Optimization Problems and Duality using Lagrangian Dual to characterize optimality conditions: Effect of zero duality gap

-\bf{Note}.
-Here, we only \it{express the existence} of optimal solutions.
-We \it{do not} compute optimal solutions (we do not provide a method to compute them).
-Gr\"{a}del \cite{gradel91} provided an expression for the existence of a feasible solution for polynomially solvable problems.
-What we provide here is an improvement on his result, for problems that obey strong duality.
+Theorem \ref{thom:decision} provides an expression for the existence of a feasible solution and polynomial time computation (Remark \ref{rem:hornPolySoln}).
+What we present here is an improvement on that result, for problems that obey strong duality.

-We observe that expressions such as those in (\ref{LPcharac}) and (\ref{MFMCcharac}) are possible only if there is no \it{duality gap}, that is, when the duality gap is zero.
+Observe that expressions such as those in (\ref{LPcharac}) and (\ref{MFMCcharac}) are possible only if there is no \it{duality gap}, that is, when the duality gap is zero.
 The primal optimality condition implies dual feasibility and vice versa.

-(ARE THE FORMULAE IN (\ref{LPcharac}) and (\ref{MFMCcharac}) Horn?
-If so, using the ``propositional Horn formula in linear time" property, can you get something algorithmic out of it?)

-To our knowledge, all known problem-pairs with a zero duality gap (also known as \it{strong duality}) are polynomially solvable.
-The decision versions of all such optimization problems can be shown to be in the complexity class NP $\cap$ CoNP \cite{manyemSheu09}.
+To our knowledge, all known problem-pairs with a zero duality gap, also known as \it{strong duality}, are polynomially solvable (a well-known exception is Semidefinite Programming, see \cite{ramana}).
+The decision versions of all such optimisation problems can be shown to be in the complexity class NP $\cap$ CoNP \cite{manyem10}.
+The problem class P is closed under complementation; that is, P =CoP \cite{papa}.

-Problems in NP $\cap$ CoNP can be expressed in both ESO and USO (universal second order logic), since USO precisely characterizes problems in USO.
+Problems in NP $\cap$ CoNP can be expressed in both ESO and USO (universal second order logic), since USO precisely characterises problems in CoNP.